Toch-vybe/Toch-vybe/README.md

 - 👋 Hi, I’m Tochukwu
 - 👀 I’m interested in Softward development and Cloud computing
-- 🌱 I’m currently learning C-Sharp programming language (Asp.NetCore, WPF) and Microsoft Azure
+- 🌱 I’m currently learning C-Sharp programming language (.Net) and proficient with Microsoft Azure
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: via email - ohabstobey@gmail.com